 After dinner I sat and waited for Pyle in my room over the rue Catinat; he had said, “I’ll be with you at latest by ten,” and when midnight struck I couldn’t stay quiet any longer and went down into the street.
 A lot of old women in black trousers squatted on the landing; it was February and I suppose too hot for them in bed.
 One trishaw driver pedaled slowly by towards the riverfront and I could see lamps burning where they had disembarked the new American planes.
 There was no sign of Pyle anywhere in the long street.

 Why no sign of Pyle?
 Because he’s dead.
 And it’s just possible that the narrator — Thomas Fowler, a British correspondent who has lost his Asian lover to Pyle — knows it.
 May even have had a hand in his death.
 At the very least, won’t weep for the dead American ideologue.

-Okay, so we have here an example of the “unreliable narrator”.
+Here we have a classic example of the “unreliable narrator”.
 More to the point, we have an example of masterful writing.
-Place, people, atmosphere — in a few lines, Greene absolutely conveys a hot night in Saigon.
-He sets the story in motion.
-And he does something that looks easy but is actually so hard that the only other English novelist who can pull it off is Somerset Maugham — he writes as he might talk, as if he’s telling an interesting story to a friend over drinks.
+Place, people, atmosphere — in a few lines, Greene conveys a hot night in Saigon and sets the story in motion.
+And he does something that looks easy but is actually so hard that the only other English novelist who can pull it off as well was Somerset Maugham: He writes as he might talk, as if he’s telling an interesting story to a friend over drinks.

 And, like Fowler, the cynic in Greene is really a thwarted romantic.
 He may lie about a few facts, but never about deep truths.
 In the end, he’s a very reliable narrator — and, if you like detective fiction that’s extravagantly smart, a very exciting one.